-Come on in and let me give you a little tour and share about each of the changes we added to this space.
+Come on in and let me give you a little tour.
+I’ll share about each of the changes that we’ve made.

 Solid Surface Countertops

-When I shared our plans for this kitchen makeover, I mentioned that we were going with LG Hi-Macs Solid Surface countertops in Arctic White.
-We chose solid surface over the many natural stone options in order to keep costs down.
-But not only are solid surface countertops an affordable option, they are also low maintenance and extremely durable.
+When I shared our plans for this kitchen makeover, I mentioned that we were going with LG Hi-Macs Solid Surface countertops in Arctic White (Home Depot).
+We chose solid surface over the many natural stone options to keep costs down.

-These countertops will stand up to everyday scratches and wear with similar durability to that of natural stone, but with a price tag that won’t break the budget.
+These countertops will stand up to everyday use with minimal scratches and wear.
+The durability is nearly on par with that of natural stone, but the price tag won’t break bank.
 This was really important to us when deciding on a countertop material.

 No need for any of that with these beauties!

-Speaking of beauty, let me introduce you to my favorite part about our kitchen makeover: our new farmhouse sink!
+Speaking of beauty, let me introduce you to my favorite part about this kitchen makeover: our new farmhouse sink!

-Pretty much since the day I discovered Pinterest, I’ve been dreaming of one day owning a farmhouse sink.
+Since the day I discovered Pinterest, I’ve been dreaming of owning an apron front farmhouse style sink.
 And let me just tell you, this sink has lived up to those dreams and more!

-This all-in-one sink kit was generously provided by Sinkology.
-The all-in-one kit includes a fireclay apron front sink, a Pfister pull down faucet, and a couple of sink accessories like a metal grate for the bottom of the sink and a matching drain stopper.
+This all-in-one sink kit (Home Depot) was generously provided by Sinkology for this kitchen renovation.
+The all-in-one kit includes a fireclay apron front sink, a Pfister pull down faucet, and a few sink accessories like a metal grate for the bottom of the sink, and a matching drain stopper.

 Not only is it gorgeous, but I absolutely love the functionality it provides.
 The giant, single basin sink really is so easy to use and dare I say that it makes washing dishes actually enjoyable?!